mmomtchev/Forez/README.md

 While Count Guy IV of Forez was also Count of Nevers - by right of his third marriage - he was not the title holder.
 It is very unlikely that he would have styled himself Guy of Nevers - nobles would usually choose their most important title to be part of their name.
 However, it was his wife who was the actual title holder.
 On the other side, Guy V had inherited both titles and it is likely he styled himself Guy of Nevers - as Nevers was the larger county.
 This is the other evidence that the Guy in the Holy Lands was not the same Guy as the one who had departed from France.

-After the death of Guy IV of Forez, Princess Mahault of Courtenay retired from secular life and spent the rest of her days at the Fontevraud Abbey.
+After the death of Guy IV of Forez, Princess Mahault of Courtenay retired from secular life and spent the rest of her days at the Fontevraud Abbey as a nun.
 She died there in 1257.
 This would explain why her title was passed onto Guy V immediately after his father's death - normally he wouldn't had inherited it until the death of his mother-in-law.
 Princess Mahault died childless (*check mention of her own will filed in Fontevraud*).

 #### Illness in Apulia